Homeless Watch

 Homelessness in the South East

-This figure includes 335 adults, and 119 children in 67 families.
-It’s a 7% increase in adults, a 1% increase in children, and an 8% increase in the number of families depending on emergency accommodation in the South East in the twelve months to August 2025.
+This figure includes 346 adults, and 120 children in 72 families.
+It’s a 6% increase in adults, a 4% increase in children, and a 9% increase in the number of families depending on emergency accommodation in the South East in the twelve months to September 2025.

 Note!
 These figures only capture people in emergency accommodation and don’t reflect the full scale of the homeless crisis.
 People rough sleeping, those in squats, parents and children in refuges, those in direct provision and hidden homelessness – people staying with family or friends on an insecure basis, often in over-crowded accommodation, because they have no-where else to stay – are not counted.